cevoaustralia/interviews/vpc/README.md

 # VPC scenario

 ## Background
-The head of cloud has asked you to design the new configuration of code for VPCs in the organisation
+The head of cloud has asked you to deliver the design for VPCs in the organisation via configuration-as-code.

-You will need to submit a method of being able to repeatedly deploy a VPC.
+You will need to submit a method of being able to repeatedly deploy a VPC with the below requirements.

+Please include, if necessary, the most minimal amount of commentary on how to deploy your solution.

 ### VPC requirements